Jump to:

 Definition

 Osteoporosis translates to “porous bones” in Greek.
-The World Health Organization (WHO) defines osteoporosis as a bone mineral density (BMD) at the femoral neck, total hip or lumbar spine that is 2.5 standard deviations or more below the young female adult mean, known as the T-score.1 Osteoporosis is the most common metabolic bone disease, causing more than 8.9 million fractures annually worldwide.
+The World Health Organization (WHO) defines osteoporosis as a bone mineral density (BMD) at the femoral neck, total hip or lumbar spine that is 2.5 standard deviations or more below the young female adult mean, known as the T-score.
+Osteoporosis is the most common metabolic bone disease, causing more than an estimated 8.9 million fractures annually worldwide.1

 Etiology

-Osteoporosis is a disorder characterized by low bone mass and microarchitectural changes in bone tissue that lead to increased bone fragility and fracture risk.2 It results from changes in the bone remodeling process, which occurs during the skeletal life cycle.
+Osteoporosis is a disorder characterized by low bone mass and microarchitectural changes in bone tissue that lead to increased bone fragility and fracture risk.
+It results from changes in the bone remodeling process, which occurs during the skeletal life cycle.
 Osteoporosis can be either primary or secondary in etiology.
-Primary osteoporosis is more common than secondary osteoporosis and can be divided into postmenopausal osteoporosis (Type 1, occurring in women aged 50-65 years with a phase of accelerated bone loss) and age-associated or senile osteoporosis (Type 2, occurring in women and men older than 70 years with bone loss associated with age).
-Secondary osteoporosis is a result of medical conditions or treatments that alter bone remodeling.3
+Primary osteoporosis is more common than secondary osteoporosis and can be divided into postmenopausal osteoporosis (Type 1, occurring in women aged 50-65 years with a phase of accelerated bone loss) and age-associated or senile osteoporosis (Type 2, occurring in women and men older than 70 years with bone loss associated with age).2 Secondary osteoporosis is a result of medical conditions or treatments that alter bone remodeling.Some notable examples include metabolic disease (i.e., parathyroid and thyroid disease, diabetes, hypogonadism), chronic inflammatory conditions (i.e., rheumatoid arthritis, chronic obstructive pulmonary disease, cystic fibrosis), chronic kidney disease, neuromuscular disease (i.e., muscular dystrophy), cerebral palsy, multiple sclerosis, nutritional deficiencies and medication induced bone loss.2

 Epidemiology including risk factors and primary prevention

-An estimated 200 million people have osteoporosis worldwide, and an estimated 54 million Americans have either osteoporosis or low bone density.4 The hip, spine and wrist are most likely to be affected, with hip fractures accounting for 14% of incident fractures and 72% of fracture costs.
-The cost of care is expected to rise to $25.3 billion by 2025.3 It is often diagnosed by the occurrence of a fragility fracture.
-There are multiple risk factors associated with the development of osteoporosis; these include (but are not limited to) increasing age, female sex, race (Caucasians and Asians are higher risk), low body mass index, hypogonadism or premature ovarian failure, previous history of fractures from low-intensity or minimal trauma and pre-existing medical conditions, such as Cushing’s syndrome, diabetes mellitus, multiple myeloma, and stroke.
+As of 2021, the prevalence of osteoporosis worldwide was estimated at 18.3% in a large scale meta-analysis.2 Older data from 2010 estimated that 75 million people living in Europe, USA, and Japan are affected by osteoporosis and worldwide estimates were approximately 200 million individuals affected.2 Multiple skeletal sites may be affected by osteoporosis with non-hip/non-vertebral representing a much greater incident and overall larger economic costs.
+Hip fractures almost always require surgical intervention and the incidence increases exponentially after 80 years of age.
+Vertebral fractures, on the other hand, vary in their presentation and clinical impact; although, these are the most common variety of fragility fracture (a pathologic fracture that results from minimal or no identifiable trauma).
+The cost of care is expected to rise to $25.3 billion by 2025.4 Geographically, North America and Asia have the highest prevalence and incidence rates of osteoporotic fractures with some variation seen between hip and non-hip related fractures.2 There are multiple risk factors associated with the development of osteoporosis including, but not limited to increased age, female sex, race, low body mass index, hypogonadism or premature ovarian failure, previous history of fractures from low-intensity or minimal trauma and pre-existing medical conditions (i.e., Cushing’s syndrome, diabetes mellitus, multiple myeloma and stroke).
 Social risk factors include cigarette smoking, alcohol abuse, and lack of exercise.
 Diets low in calcium or vitamin D, excess vitamin A, high salt intake, low estrogen levels in women, and low testosterone levels in men all increase the likelihood of developing osteoporosis and osteoporosis-related fractures.
-Lastly, a number of medications have been shown to negatively impact bone density, including corticosteroids, anticonvulsants, antacids, and heparin.
+Lastly, several medications have been shown to negatively impact bone density, including corticosteroids, anticonvulsants, antacids, and heparin.2

 Patho-anatomy/physiology